jonathantsang/jonathantsang.github.io2/blog/general/18/general18.md

 This album needs to be listened to front to back.
 I don't see it making sense otherwise.
 This is an example of one of the albums I think lack so much context when listening to songs individually on a streaming site like Spotify.

-Igor is a album about a breakup.
+Igor is a album about a breakup and the main character's male love interest.
 Themes of heartbreak and jealousy and loss of love float around in hip hop infused with funk and R&B.

 "EARFQUAKE" was the breakout single from the album that everyone loved and I can see the mainstream appeal.
 I liked the melancholy "GONE GONE / THANK YOU" two part song where the song traditionally would be a sad song of having a lover leave, but it is the exact opposite and "I THINK" with the heart-wrenching chorus "I think I've fallen in love (Skate), This time I think it's for real".